segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 id: B0X0QmvMny
 ---

+React Native 2.0 is a major version upgrade to the [existing React Native library](/docs/connections/sources/catalog/libraries/mobile/react-native/classic) that is production-ready.
 With Analytics for React Native 2.0, you can you can collect analytics in your React Native application and send data to any analytics or marketing tool without having to learn, test, or implement a new API every time.
 Analytics React Native 2.0 enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.

 All of Segment’s libraries are open-source, and you can view Analytics for React Native 2.0 on GitHub.
 For more information, see the [Analytics React Native 2.0 GitHub repository](https://github.com/segmentio/analytics-react-native){:target="_blank"}.

 > info "Using Analytics for React Native Classic?"
-> If you're still using Analytics for React Native Classic, you can refer to the documentation [here](/docs/connections/sources/catalog/libraries/mobile/react-native/classic).
+> If you're still using the classic version of Analytics for React Native, you can refer to the documentation [here](/docs/connections/sources/catalog/libraries/mobile/react-native/classic).

 If you’re migrating to Analytics React Native 2.0 from an older Analytics React Native version, skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/react-native/migration/).